muellermichel/Hybrid-Fortran/README.md

 Current Restrictions
 --------------------
-* Data accesses with offsets in the parallel dimension (i.e. general stencils) are currently not supported.
-The stencil accesses need to be orthogonal to the parallel dimensions (which is common in physical packages).

 * Hybrid Fortran has only been tested using Fortran 90 syntax and its GNU Make based build system only supports Fortran 90 files (f90 / F90).
 Since the Hybrid Fortran preprocessor only operates on subroutines (i.e. it is not affected by OOP specific syntax), this restriction can be lifted soon.
 Please let me know whether you would like to use Hybrid Fortran for more recent Fortran versions, such that I can prioritize these changes.

 * Hybrid Fortran maps your subroutines directly to CUDA Fortran subroutines, which leads to certain restrictions for subroutines calling, containing, or being called within GPU parallel regions: